 The Victorian Collaborative Healthcare Recovery Initiative

-The Victorian Collaborative Healthcare Recovery Initiative (VCHRI) is a state-wide collaboration between MACH, Monash Partners and Western Alliance.
+The Victorian Collaborative Healthcare Recovery Initiative (VCHRI) is a state-wide collaboration between MACH, Monash Partners and Western Alliance who form the Victorian Research Translation Centre Collaborative (VRTCC).

-The collaboration is working with State Government funding to develop projects that contribute to the redesign and improvement of Victoria’s healthcare system, driving recovery from the COVID-19 pandemic through research-led innovation.
+The VCHRI is funding by the Victorian State Government to develop projects that contribute to the redesign and improvement of Victoria’s healthcare system, driving recovery from the COVID-19 pandemic through research-led innovation.

 The VCHRI Project Steering Committee